panoply/vscode-liquid/readme.md

     // Whether leading `0s` in CSS values immediately preceding a decimal or removed "noLeadZero": false,

-    // If comma separated CSS selectors should present on a single line of code "selectorList": false
   },

   // JSON code style